 Proactive and flexible employers are already finding ways to cope.

 Alan Everett.
-Last year, Alan secured a summer placement at the Virtual Engineering Centre for and has returned to extend his work here.
+Last year, Alan secured a summer placement at the Virtual Engineering Centre for and returned to extend his work here.

 Alan graduated from the University of Liverpool with a 1st in BSc Physics this summer and has a particular interest in Condensed Matter Physics.
 This interest led to a dissertation project where he researched a chemical compound’s properties and capability for potential use in photovoltaics!

-Alan said: "This is my second summer placement at the Virtual Engineering Centre.
+Alan said: “This was my second summer placement at the Virtual Engineering Centre.
 The team are great, and I’ve gained lots of insight into cross-sector digital expertise from the nuclear industry through to healthcare and how these technologies can be applied for business impact.
 I even got to celebrate the news of my 1st class honours degree news with the VEC team!’’
 Alan Everett, University of Liverpool, PG

 Alan has worked and gained experience working across all of the VEC digital teams and has learnt a wide array of skills including coding, modelling and using an array of commercial software packages to solve real-world business problems.